Hey, did you ever read the one about why UPS trucks almost never turn left?

 Isn’t that priceless?

-For small- and medium-sized businesses, it may literally be.
+For small- and medium-sized B2B businesses (see B2B meaning), it may literally be.
 We’ve mentioned this before, but it bears repeating.
 Delivery truck driver salaries and fuel costs account for approximately 60% of a distribution business’s total cost per mile.
 That’s a remarkable figure.
 And it doesn’t even take into account the cost to lease, insure, maintain, and park your fleet.

 Enter route planning software.
 A multi-stop route planner lets you optimize routes based on every imaginable variable that goes into last-mile delivery.
 From weather and traffic to delivery times and vehicle capabilities.
 Doing that saves a bunch of money, and grows your client base by providing the best customer experience possible.
 And that’s worth almost any price.